satra124/emco-base-test/examples/test-gac/Readme.md

 ## Setup Test Environment

-1. Export environment variables 1) `KUBE_PATH` where the kubeconfig for edge cluster is located and 2) `HOST_IP`: IP address of the cluster where EMCO is installed
+1. Export environment variables 1) `KUBE_PATH` where the kubeconfig for edge cluster is located, 2) `CLUSTER_ISTIO_INGRESS_GATEWAY_ADDRESS` to the Istio ingress address of the edge cluster, and 3) `HOST_IP`: IP address of the cluster where EMCO is installed

-2. Setup script

-    1. Run the setup script for creating artifacts needed to test GAC on a single cluster

-          ```shell
-            $ sudo chmod +x setup.sh

-            $ ./setup.sh create
-          ```

-      The output of this command is
-        1. `emco-cfg.yaml` for the current environment
-        2. `prerequisites.yaml` for the test
-        3. `values.yaml` for the current environment
-        4. `instantiate.yaml` to instantiate the deployment intent group
-        5. `update.yaml` to update the deployment intent group
-        6. `rollback.yaml` to rollback to a previous version
-        7. `helm chart and profiles tar.gz files` for all the use cases

-    2. Cleanup artifacts generated above with the cleanup command

-          ```shell
-            $ ./setup.sh cleanup
-          ```

 ## Test Kubernetes resource creation

-1. Create Prerequisites
+Create prerequisites, create resources and customization in the GAC, and instantiate the GAC compositeApp deploymentIntentGroup

     ```shell
-      $ $bin/emcoctl apply --config emco-cfg.yaml -v values.yaml -f prerequisites.yaml
-    ```

-2. Create Resources and Customization in the GAC

-    ```shell
-      $ $bin/emcoctl apply --config emco-cfg.yaml -v values.yaml -f test-gac.yaml
+      $ ./apply.sh test-gac.yaml
-    ```

-3. Instantiate the GAC compositeApp deploymentIntentGroup

-    ```shell
-      $ $bin/emcoctl apply --config emco-cfg.yaml -v values.yaml -f instantiate.yaml
     ```

 Once the deploymentIntentGroup is instantiated successfully, we can see the following resources on the edge cluster.